vanaigr/easyword.nvim/README.md

-Jump to any word on the screen by typing its first letter and an optional label.
+Jump to any word on the screen by typing its first letter and label.
 Most targets are shown right away, and then filtered out as you type.

 https://github.com/vanaigr/easyword.nvim/assets/65824523/5eaeace7-7b27-4d8c-a08c-2a95730892da